-VBoxManage setextradata "VM name" "VBoxInternal/Devices/i8254/0/Config/PassthroughSpeaker" N
+VBoxManage setextradata <VM-name> "VBoxInternal/Devices/i8254/0/Config/PassthroughSpeaker" <N>

 Replace N with the code representing the case you want to use.
-Changing this setting will take effect when the VM is started next.
+Changing this setting takes effect when you next start the VM.
 It is safe to enable PC speaker passthrough on all host OSes.
 It will only have an effect on Linux.

-The VM log file, VBox.log, will contain lines with the prefix PIT: speaker: showing the PC speaker passthrough setup activities.
+The VM log file, VBox.log, contains lines with the prefix PIT: speaker: showing the PC speaker passthrough setup activities.
 It gives hints which device it picked or why it failed.